getodk/central-backend/docs/api.md

 ### Updating an Entity [PATCH]
 Use this API to update one or all properties of an Entity.
 It will throw `400 - Bad Request` if any of the updating properties doesn't exist in the dataset.

-To unset value of any property, you can set it to empty string (""), setting it to `null` will throw error.
+To unset value of any property, you can set it to empty string ("").
+Setting it to `null` will throw an error.

 + Request (application/json)
     + Attributes